Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Lower Orbits of and

+The formulas for $\lambda=(0,a)$ and the formulas for the other half of the points obtained from $\lambda=(a,a)$ are derived by interchanging the coordinates as $(x,y)\rightarrow(y,x)$ of \eqref{H2mult1} and \eqref{H2mult2}, respectively.

-Note that for such an algorithm, we only consider dominant points that have integer coefficients as their coordinates.
-The rules for resulting dominant points of lower orbits are presented in Tab.~(\ref{subtract}).
-Note, that in order to get such expressions, one only considers the coordinates of dominant points with equal "dynamic" coefficients (for example, for $(a,b,0)$ it is necessary that $a=b$).
-However, if $a,b,c>0$, the number of vertices of a corresponding polytope is $|O_{(a,b,c)}(H_3)|=120$, which makes it difficult to generalize the coordinates of seed points of lower orbits.
-Therefore, this case is omitted.
-In order to generalize each case depending on the type of a dominant point, we only consider $a,b,c\in\{1,\dots,9\}$.
-Nevertheless, such a generalization can be adapted to any $a,b,c\in\mathbb{N}$.
+For the Coxeter group $H_3$, the formulas for the coordinates of dominant points of lower orbits are listed in Table~\ref{subtract}.
+The notation $\big[\cdot\big]$ corresponds to the integer part of a number.
+In order to generalize each case depending on the type of a dominant point, we only consider $a,b,c\in\{1,2,\dots,9\}$.
+However, such a generalization can be potentially obtained for any $a,b,c\in\mathbb{N}$.

+In the case of the $H_3$ group, applying reflections given by the Formula \eqref{refl} to dominant points of lower orbits, we obtain the structures of nested polytopes, with their vertices provided in the $\omega-$basis.
+In Examples~\ref{exm6} and ~\ref{exm7}, to demonstrate the geometric structure of nested polytopes in $\R^3$, the~orthonormal $\alpha-$ and $\omega-$bases of $H_3$ defined in \cite{CMP} are utilized.
-The same procedure can be applied to finding the subtraction paths for the non-crystallographic groups $H_2$ and $H_4$.
-Although, due to a large number of elements of the latter one ($120^{2}$), the computational routine becomes laborious.

-The multiple occurrences of the same dominant weight within one system necessarily involves the same multiple occurrences of dominant points of corresponding orbits.
-Although, the actual method of determining such multiplicities for the non-crystallographic cases has not yet been developed it is likely that it will prove to be related to the determination of multiplicities for the crystallographic cases.
+The subtraction paths for the non-crystallographic group $H_4$ can be constructed in a similar way.
+However, for $a,b,c,d>0$, an orbit of such a group contains the large number of elements: $|O_{(a,b,c,d)}(H_4)| = 120^{2}$.
+In this case, the computational routine becomes laborious.
+Even though for the non-crystallographic cases, the actual method for determining such multiplicities has not yet been developed, it will likely prove related to determining the multiplicities for crystallographic reflection~groups.

-In general, in order to retain dominant points of lower orbits, one is allowed to chose any real numbers as the coordinates of a seed point (as long as they are non-negative).
-As shown in the example below (Fig.~\ref{multpH2}), the values from the ring $\mathbb{Z}[\tau]$ also can be chosen as the coordinates of a dominant point.
-Such a choice does not affect the subtraction path.
+In general, to obtain the dominant points of lower orbits, one can choose $\lambda$ with any non-negative real numbers as its coordinates.
+As shown in Example~\ref{H2tree}, the values from the ring $\mathbb{Z}[\tau]$ can as well represent the coordinates of a dominant point $\lambda$.
+However, such a choice does not affect the subtraction path.
+Moreover, it is worth mentioning that the definitions of indices introduced in previous sections of this paper also apply to any lower orbits obtained using the introduced algorithm.